theCameronK/Azure-Text-Analytics-in-R/README.md

 The example I have posted is the AFI top 100 movie quotes of all time.
 I change the rank column to be the "id" and the quote to be the "comment" column.

-By running staging.R, adding your api key and source .csv, will run the program.
+By running staging.R, adding your API key and source .csv, will run the program.

 -----------------------------------